RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 [example screenshot of the period selector]

 #### Other notes
-- "24 month" LTV is defined as 24 months after the first purchase date of the subscription.
-When cohorting by other customer groups, like New Customers who are cohorted by their first seen date, predictions may be provided for more than 24 months after the cohort's inception since paid subscriptions within the cohort may have been started after the initial period
+- We will predict future revenue for up to 24 months from the first purchase date of a subscription, and will always show up to 24 months of performance for a given cohort.
+In the future, when we extend the time that we're predicting future revenue for, those additional periods will be provided in the chart as well.
 - We include the payment that may be made exactly at month 24 in our predictions (e.g. the 3rd potential payment for a yearly subscription which originated on 2020-01-01, and had renewal opportunities on 2021-01-01 and 2022-01-01)
 - We do _not_ predict increases in LTV from non-subscription revenue (e.g. lifetime purchases, consumables, etc.)

 ### How we predict LTV

-We predict LTV by building a survival curve of sets of subscriptions, translating that survival curve into renewal opportuntiies for each specific subscription, and then modifying the survival curve based on the behavior of the specific subscription we're making a prediction for.
+We predict LTV by building a survival curve of sets of subscriptions, translating that survival curve into renewal opportunties for each specific subscription, and then modifying the survival curve based on the behavior of the specific subscription we're making a prediction for.

 #### Survival curves